Digga D: Artistry

 Digga D's musical influences come from the British Caribbean community in West London and incorporates dancehall, bashment and rap in his style.
 The Face considered him as one of the pioneers of the UK drill scene.
 GQ called Digga D "the most influential British rapper of our time," noting his ability to continue rapping about the "harsh, competitive realities of young inner-city life" while also abiding by the rules of his CBO.
-Digga D said in the interview "I wouldn’t say I'm a pioneer of drill; I would say I'm a pioneer of changing drill.
+Digga D said in the interview "I wouldn't say I'm a pioneer of drill; I would say I'm a pioneer of changing drill.
 Other people made drill, I just took it to a place it's never been to before."

 Legal issues

-Criminal Behaviour Order
+Criminal behaviour order

-Because of their arrest on 9 November 2017, Digga and 1011 were given a Criminal Behaviour Order (CBO) in 2018 that required the group to have the Metropolitan Police's permission before releasing any new music, forbade them from using London postcodes, and banning references in lyrics to real-life incidents and people.
+Because of their arrest on 9 November 2017, Digga and 1011 were given a criminal behaviour order (CBO) in 2018 that required the group to have the Metropolitan Police's permission before releasing any new music, forbade them from using London postcodes, and banning references in lyrics to real-life incidents and people.
 Four of the group's music videos prior to the CBO were taken down.
 However, they were noted to have amassed over ten million combined views before removal.

 The conditions of Digga's CBO included being fitted with a GPS tracker on his leg and being made to check in with probation every three hours, as well as having to notify the Met police when he uploaded any songs or videos, within 24 hours of upload.
 Any releases that incited violence, mentioned certain areas of London or lyrical references to real-life incidents or people in their music would not be permitted.
 "There's a list of about 18 to 20 people that Rhys isn't allowed to associate with, most of whom make up his friends from school or friends from his area or people that the police deemed were part of a gang that he was part of", explained Digga's lawyer, Cecilia Goodwin.
 Moreover, visually, there are certain things which are not allowed to be portrayed.
 Any breach of the CBO would result in a recall to prison.